BlueR00K/Note_Book_PY/OOP/polymorphism.md

 ## 7. Polymorphism with Abstract Base Classes

-- Use the `abc` module to define a common interface.
+Sometimes, you want to enforce that certain methods are implemented by all subclasses.
+Python provides the `abc` module (Abstract Base Classes) for this purpose.
+By defining an abstract base class, you can specify a common interface that all subclasses must implement.
+This is useful for large projects and frameworks where formal contracts are important.

 ```python
 from abc import ABC, abstractmethod